You’ve worked hard to network to a company of interest and potential job you would love.

 - You can wear comfortable clothes.

-- You should have your resume/notes/questions strategically spread across the desk so you can reference key answers to questions you know you’ll be asked.
+- You should have your resume/notes/questions strategically spread across the desk so you can reference key answers to phone interview questions you know you’ll be asked.
 [Have your Interview Checklist in front of you.]

 - Plus, you can have one little page of reminders taken from this article to make sure you don’t slip into bad habits.